Danieruone/Danieruone/README.md

 # Hi there! 👋 I'm Daniel

-I'm a software engineer building web and mobile apps
+I'm a software engineer building web and mobile apps.

 ### Tech Stack: